qgustavor/megajs-docs/docs/migrating-from-v0.md

 ## Streaming libraries were updated or replaced

 It should not cause many issues, but maybe can cause changes in library behavior in case you depended on some Streams1 behavior.
-It may make the library more responsive than before, after all, the main reason to update those libraries was to fix Deno support.
+It may make the library more responsive than before.